Deepanshu985/Target_LTD_Performance_Analysis/README.md

 data
 ```
 **📊 Insight:**
-[(None,)]
+Decimal('0.0000')
-since we did not have any repeating customer within 6 months of purchase, the answer is null.
+since we did not have any repeating customer within 6 months of purchase, the answer is zero.

 --